 Expected Volatility.
-We are using our volatility on Euronext Paris observed on historical dataset from our stock quote and volatility of comparable for the previous years.
+We are using our volatility on Euronext Paris observed on historical dataset from our stock quote.

 Risk-Free Interest Rate.
 The risk-free interest rate is based on the yields of French government bonds with maturities similar to the expected term of the options for each option group.